zahiddawod/Java-Game/README.md

 # Java Game

-How To Run:
-To test the program import project with any Java IDE (preferably Intellij IDEA) and open Window.class file from src folder within your IDE then run it.
+To test the program, download the repository and import the project with any Java IDE (preferably Intellij IDEA) Open Window.class file from src folder within your IDE then run it.